poelstra/ts-stream/README.md

 write end ok
 ```

+## Aborting

+Aborting a stream causes a 'signal' to be sent in all directions of a stream.
+This means it's possible to call `abort()` on any element in a chain of
+streams: it will flow to both ends of the chain.

+It signals the source-side to stop producing values.
+A source *must* always
+still properly end the stream, e.g. with an error.
+This ensures that e.g. a
+source has time to close a database handle before calling `end()`.
+It is an error for a source to write new values after it has been aborted.

+It also signals the sink-side to e.g. cancel its write as soon as possible,
+which could include aborting a database transaction, destroying a socket, etc.
+Because the source always has to end the stream, the sink's end callback will
+always still be called (if it wasn't called already), the sink can still
+correctly indicate when it has completely finalized its processing (e.g.
+waiting until any pending data has been written to disk and file handle is
+closed).

 # Implementing your own transforms and endpoints

 Remember that many transforms can be simplified to a combination of the existing